 Guidance for businesses reopening

-Scotland is getting ready to welcome back tourism.
-Visitors are anxious to know that businesses are safe and ready to welcome them.
-In order to provide them with reassurance there are three things we recommend you update on your VisitScotland.com web listing.
+Scotland is once again welcoming visitors, yet they are often anxious to know that businesses are safe and ready to welcome them.
+In order to provide them with added reassurance there are three things we recommend you update on your VisitScotland.com web listing.

 We’re Good to Go / Safe Travels